 Turn off the unit and allow the ice to melt.

 You will then want to clean the coils and inspect the drain lines to ensure there are no blockages.

 Professional Refrigeration Repair

 These are the 7 most common issues that are associated with malfunctioning commercial refrigeration units.
-Next time you’re in need of a commercial refrigeration service, call the experts at Antarctic Refrigeration.
+Next time you’re in need of a commercial refrigeration service, call the experts at Antarctic Refrigeration Solutions.
 With over 35 years of experience, our licensed technicians are ready to assist you with refrigeration repairs and maintenance in all things commercial, industrial, restaurant, and more!